Kalahari Camelback Trackers

 Tanate Sustainable Development is a registered nonprofit charity organization in Botswana.

-Tanate focuses its energy on the vast lands of free-ranging wildlife and scattered villages of the first peoples, stretching from the Kgalagadi Transfrontier Park to the Central Kalahari Game Reserve.
+Tanate focuses on the vast lands of free-ranging wildlife and scattered villages of the first peoples, stretching from the Kgalagadi Transfrontier Park to the Central Kalahari Game Reserve.

 What nature was like in the beginning and a reminder of what nature meant us to be